 Best practice application on a business as usual basis is the project owner’s remit.
 As with all infrastructure projects, reputation can hold almost equal weight with financial returns.

 If you’re getting started in planning and implementing good SDI, I recommend further reading.
-Also, take advantage of the information you’ll find on our website as well as HM Infrastructure Projects Authority.
+Also, take advantage of the information you’ll find on our website as well as the Infrastructure and Projects Authority.